 "The JHNEBP Model is a powerful problem-solving approach to clinical decision-making, and is accompanied by user-friendly tools to guide individual or group use.
 It is designed specifically to meet the needs of the practicing nurse and uses a three-step process called PET: practice question, evidence, and translation.
 The goal of the model is to ensure that the latest research findings and best practices are quickly and appropriately incorporated into patient care."

-Dang, D., & Dearholt, S. (2017).
-Johns Hopkins nursing evidence-based practice: model and guidelines.
-3rd ed.
-Indianapolis, IN: Sigma Theta Tau International.
+Dang, D., Dearholt, S., Bissett, K., Ascenzi, J., & Whalen, M. (2022).
+Johns Hopkins evidence-based practice for nurses and healthcare professionals: model and guidelines.
+4th ed.
+Indianapolis, IN: Sigma Theta Tau International

 Evidence-Based Practice is an explicit three step process.